Southern Methodist University: Split from the United Methodist Church

-In light of the turmoil within the Methodist Church over what it described as "fundamental differences" over LGBTQ policies, the university decided to separate itself from control of the church.
+In light of the turmoil within the Methodist Church over what it described as "fundamental differences" over LGBTQ policies, the university's trustees decided to separate the university from control of the church.
 In November 2019, the SMU board filed with the state of Texas amended articles of incorporation that eliminated the United Methodist Church's rights as listed in the 1996 articles.
 The amendment made it clear that SMU is solely maintained and controlled by its board as the ultimate authority for the university and removed an overarching statement that the school would be "owned, maintained and controlled by the South Central Jurisdictional Conference."
-Within a month, the Church filed a lawsuit alleging that the trustees of SMU have no authority to amend the Articles of Incorporation without the prior approval and authorization of SCJC.
+Within a month, the church filed a lawsuit alleging that the trustees of SMU have no authority to amend the Articles of Incorporation without the prior approval and authorization of SCJC.
 In March 2021, Dallas County judge ruled in favor of Southern Methodist University in the lawsuit.

+In June 2025, the Supreme Court of Texas reversed a lower court's ruling, allowing the church's lawsuit to proceed and finding that the 1996 articles created a "meaningful right of control" for the denomination.
+On March 18, 2026, the university and the SCJC announced a comprehensive settlement to end the legal dispute.
+Under the agreement, SMU filed newly amended articles of incorporation that restored the church's historical oversight and governance rights, ensuring the university remains a church-affiliated institution.